bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Users can add notes for translation on posts and pages.
+* Added an optional argument for specifying the breadcrumbs trail separator.
+* Reporting 404 errors if translations don't exist for a URL.
+* Fixed a bug which caused WPML to use HTTPS on certain Windows servers.
+* Improved the way WPML imports the ajax.php files for more advanced WordPress installations.

 = 1.4.0 =
 * WPML now has two distinct modes - Basic and Advanced.
 Basic mode just for multilingual contents and Advanced for all the rest.
 * Professional translation management is unified to one screen.
 No more Tools->Translation dashboard.